TonyLB/maketheworld/documentation/budget/budget.md

 ![Create Budget](Step3.jpg)

-4. Enter a name.
+4. Here’s another place it’s easy to get baffled: name your budget something like “MakeTheWorldMINE” or the name of the game you’re making a world for like “MTWSwords”, then there’s a list of different types of budgets that pops up.
 Select fixed budget, and set an amount ... you can leave everything else as a default.
 Then click "Configure alerts" at bottom right

 ![Select Amount](Step4.jpg)